 It’s worth starting a blog, but it takes commitment and determination on your part.
 After all, you’re the one who has the greatest interest in seeing your blog become successful, right?

 Don’t get discouraged after a few months have passed.
 Lack of motivation that leads to quitting is one of the reasons why most bloggers fail.
 So don’t be like them.
-Keep going that your hard work will pay off.
+Keep going – your hard work will pay off after some time of commitment.

-Yes, it’s worth starting a blog and you can actually make money to buy a pretty house and live the life of your dreams!
+Yes, it’s worth starting a blog and you can actually make a part-time or even full-time salary blogging.

 If you accept that the first 12 to 24 months will be a lot of hard work and possibly no financial return, and you can survive it without giving up, then you have what it takes to make it.